turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_access_token.md

   launchdarkly_access_token;
 ```

-### List the teams that have been created in the last 30 days
+### List the access tokens that have been created in the last 30 days

 ```sql
 select